Wildfires outside L.A. threaten homes, spare Reagan library

 The blaze near the Reagan library in Simi Valley was driven by strong Santa Ana winds that are the bane of Southern California in the fall and have historically fanned the most destructive fires in the region.

+The cause was not yet determined, but Southern California Edison filed a report with state regulators to say it began near its power lines.
+Electrical equipment has sparked some of California’s worst wildfires in recent years and prompted utilities to resort to precautionary power outages.
+SoCal Edison had not cut power in the area at the time this fire started.

 The library, which holds the presidential archives and whose grounds include the graves of Reagan and his wife, Nancy, was well-equipped when flames surrounded it.
-It relies on a combination of high-tech defenses such as fireproof vaults and a low-tech measure taken every year, when hundreds of goats are brought in to feed on the brush and create a firebreak.
+It relies on a combination of high-tech defenses such as fireproof doors, sprinklers and an underground vault, as well as a decidedly no-tech measure — hundreds of goats who are brought in every year in to graze on brush and create a firebreak.

 An army of firefighters helped protect the hilltop museum, and helicopters hit the flames, leaving some neighbors resentful as they frantically hosed down fires in the surrounding subdivisions and open ranchland.

-Armed with just a garden hose and wearing a mask, Beth Rivera watered down the perimeter of her large home to prevent embers from igniting the dry grass.
+Armed with just a garden hose and wearing a mask, Beth Rivera watered down the perimeter of her large home to prevent embers from igniting dry grass and trees.
 Friends helped evacuate 11 horses from the property.
-The fire was only 30 yards (27 meters) away and blowing toward her house, with no firetrucks in sight.
+Soaring flames were only 30 yards (27 meters) away and blowing toward her house, with no firetrucks in sight.

 Animals could be heard shrieking in a barn burning next door on Tierra Rejada Road, where large ranches with riding stables and horse rings line the road.
 Two horses bolted into the street from the flaming barn, trailing a cloud of smoke.